The Sundance Association for Country-Western Dancing

 The Sundance Association for Country-Western Dancing is an all-volunteer, community-based, and community-supported 501c3 nonprofit organization, dedicated to promoting country-western dancing in the LGBT community.

 The Sundance Association also brings country-western dancing to community events such as the San Francisco Gay Pride celebration and the Castro Street Fair, provides a vehicle for dance and vocal performers to showcase their talents, and raises funds for other nonprofit organizations.
-To date, the Sundance Association has raised over $330,000 for other charities, including the AIDS/Breast Cancer Emergency Fund, Bay Area Breast Cancer Network, Positive Resource Center, New Leaf, Larkin Street Youth Services, Rainbow World Fund, Magnet, Lyon-Martin Health Services, Shanti Project, Stop AIDS Project, National Center for Lesbian Rights, and LYRIC.
+To date, the Sundance Association has raised over $350,000 for other charities, including the AIDS/Breast Cancer Emergency Fund, Bay Area Breast Cancer Network, Positive Resource Center, New Leaf, Larkin Street Youth Services, Rainbow World Fund, Magnet, Lyon-Martin Health Services, Shanti Project, Stop AIDS Project, National Center for Lesbian Rights, LYRIC, and Openhouse.

 The growth of the Sundance Stompede is a testament to the Sundance Association’s dedication to creating an event worthy of the community it represents.

 San Francisco, CA 94114